 During her free time, Rūta enjoys travelling and exploring new destinations.
 Last summer, she embarked on a two-week long backpacking trip across northern Europe.
 She loves experiencing different cultures, languages and cuisine.

 Rūta played Brahms’ Violin Concerto in D Major, Op.
-77 with the Sinfonia in May 2018.
+77 with the Sinfonia in May 2018, and we are delighted to welcome her back to play Bruch’s Violin Concerto No. 1 in November 2019.